Snooz82/robotframework-browser-advanced-workshop/1.4.Browser_Context_Page/README.md

 robot --outputdir output 1.4.Browser_Context_Page/automatic_opening.robot
 ```

-Also closing browsers, contexts and pages happens automatically.
+Also closing browsers, contexts and pages happens automatically, expect on when KEEP is used.
 Automatic closing is controlled with library import:
 ` auto_closing_level`, default is the `TEST`.

 Default automatic closing means that context and pages are automatically closed after each tests